2005–06 Arsenal F.C. season: FA Community Shield

 As winners of the FA Cup in the previous season, Arsenal contested the 2005 FA Community Shield against league champions Chelsea.
-Two goals scored by striker Didier Drogba in either half meant Arsenal lost the match.
+Two goals scored by striker Didier Drogba meant Arsenal lost the match.
 Wenger commented afterwards that Chelsea's gameplan made it difficult for the Arsenal defenders, and noted his opposition's strength was playing long balls.
 When asked if he was concerned by the performance, Wenger replied: "Why should I worry?
 Did you see the game?
 You can worry for the Chelsea supporters."

 Premier League

 August–October

 Arsenal began their final league season at Highbury against Newcastle United on 14 August 2005.
 In spite of having a man advantage after midfielder Jermaine Jenas was sent off for a challenge on Gilberto Silva, striker Thierry Henry scored from the penalty spot in the 81st minute.
 Robin van Persie added a second, four minutes from the end of the match.
 A fortunate goal from Drogba inflicted Arsenal's first defeat against Chelsea in the league for almost a decade.
 The team responded with a 4–1 victory against Fulham, whereby Henry and defender Pascal Cygan both scored twice.
 Arsenal lost away to Middlesbrough on 10 September 2005, in a performance derided by Wenger as being "unacceptable".
 A brace (two goals) from Sol Campbell against Everton was followed by a goalless draw against newly promoted West Ham United.

 An own goal scored by Stephen Clemence gave Arsenal a 1–0 victory in the first week of October at home to Birmingham City.
-Despite being "technically the better side" away to West Bromwich Albion, Arsenal lost 2–1; Wenger after the match commented that the team "played with great spirit but … were punished for a lack of experience and maturity because we didn't take advantage of the chances we created."
+Despite being "technically the better side" away to West Bromwich Albion, Arsenal lost 2–1; Wenger after the match commented that the team "played with great spirit but ... were punished for a lack of experience and maturity because we didn't take advantage of the chances we created."
 A penalty scored by Robert Pires was enough to secure three points against Manchester City.
 The midfielder wasted a second penalty in the second half, choosing to recreate a spot kick executed by Johan Cruyff and Jesper Olsen for Ajax.
 Having attempted to roll the ball towards onrushing Henry, Pires inadvertently flicked the ball twice, enabling referee Mike Riley to award a free-kick to Manchester City.
 Although both players were scrutinised by Chelsea manager José Mourinho, they were commended by Cryuff for showing a desire to try something different.
 The final league match of October ended in a 1–1 draw against local rivals Tottenham Hotpsur.